 Heavy spoilers for Horizon Zero Dawn ahead.

-Gamers play as Aloy a member of one of many warring tribes that stumbles upon the origins of the mechanical beasts the rule the world.
-They were created by a company, named Faro Automated Solutions, nearly 1,000 ago as “peacemakers” but need biomass for fuel and eventually consumed so much of the Earth’s biosphere that it eradicated humans.
+Gamers play as Aloy, a member of one of many warring tribes that stumbles upon the origins of the mechanical beasts the rule the world.
+They were created by a company named Faro Automated Solutions, nearly 1,000 ago as “peacemakers,” but need biomass for fuel.
+Eventually, they consumed so much of the Earth’s biosphere that it eradicated most humans.
 But there was a Plan B.

-Faro also created an artificial intelligence, named GAIA, which had the ability to shut down the peacemakers, create its own robots, and make the Earth livable for humans again.
+Faro also created an artificial intelligence named GAIA, that could shut down the peacemakers, create its own robots, and make the Earth livable for humans again.
 But APOLLO, the system designed to teach humans to not repeat the mistakes of the last generation, was sabotaged by Faro and led to the rise of Aloy’s tribal society.